Information on this page is for customers in

 G and G-OTOD (Small Business)

-This rate is primarily increasing due to the changing cost of natural gas.
+This rate is primarily changing due to the cost of natural gas.
 The region relies on natural gas to produce electricity.

 We purchase power on behalf of our customers and only charge them what we pay generators for producing the power.
 We do not earn a profit on the cost of electricity.